-This service also shares information on Toronto’s unregulated drug supply with harm reduction workers and clinicians to help them tailor the care they provide to people who use drugs, while informing research and policy.
+This service also shares information on Toronto’s unregulated drug supply with harm reduction workers and clinicians to help them tailor the care they provide to people who use drugs, while informing advocacy, research, and policy.

 Checked samples by sample type

-Two types of samples are accepted by this drug checking service: substances and used paraphernalia.
-This graph shows how many samples have been checked since the launch of Toronto’s drug checking service – in total and by sample type.
+Two types of samples are accepted by this drug checking service: substances and used drug equipment.
+This graph shows how many samples have been checked since the launch of Toronto’s Drug Checking Service – in total and by sample type.

-Substances could be a small amount of powder, a crushed bit of a pill, blotter, or a small amount of liquid.
+Substances could be a small amount of powder, crystals, or rocks, a crushed bit of a pill, blotter, or a small amount of liquid.

-Used paraphernalia could be a used cooker or filter, or leftover liquid from a syringe.
+Used equipment could be a used cooker or filter, or leftover liquid from a syringe.

 Checked samples by expected drug

-When a sample is submitted to be checked, the drug that sample is expected to contain is recorded (and is known as the “expected drug”).
-This graph shows which drugs were expected for substances.
-It can be filtered by the time period during which a substance was checked.
-Note that this graph does not include used paraphernalia.
+When a sample is submitted to be checked, the drug that sample was bought or got as is recorded (and is known as the “expected drug”).
+This graph shows which drugs were expected for samples checked.
+It can be filtered by sample type and the time period during which a sample was checked.

-Unknown includes substances that did not have a recorded expected drug.
+Unknown includes samples that did not have a recorded expected drug.

-Polysubstance includes substances that had two or more expected drugs (e.g., fentanyl and methamphetamine).
+Polysubstance includes samples that had two or more expected drugs (e.g., fentanyl and methamphetamine).

 Presence of the expected drug